 Invest Where it Makes Sense

 If your company has a technology strategy and mobile isn’t a part of it, you might want to rethink that decision.
-Earlier this year, Statista.com reported that Android users had the option to choose between 3.8 million apps in the Google Play store.
-They’ve also shared data stating that “ In September 2018, business apps were the second-most popular category, with a share of 9.77 percent of active all apps being business apps. ”
+Statista.com reported that Android users had the option to choose between 3.8 million apps in the Google Play store.
+They’ve also shared data stating that “ Business apps were the second-most popular category, with a share of 9.77 percent of active all apps being business apps. ”

 Don’t make an app for the sake of making an app and don’t buy technology because it’s trending; decide if it’s the right fit for your company.
 Will productivity increase?
 Will people use it?
 Do our competitors do something similar?
 Will it make people’s lives [or work] easier?
 Will this attract better talent?
 If the answers are predominantly “yes”, then implement and implement fast!
 The worst thing a company can do is invest hard dollars, resources and time into technology that never sees its full potential or isn’t a good fit for your organization.
 If that’s the case, then you’ll undoubtedly attract good talent but retention will become your next issue.